Spectral Constraints on Theories of Colored Particles and Gravity: Conclusions

 \section{Conclusions}

 We have shown that the presence of the graviton pole, combined with its coupling to colored states, imposes sharp constraints on the UV spectrum of Regge bounded, crossing symmetric amplitudes.
 This constraint comes in the form that new irreps must be included in the spectrum.
 It will be interesting to show that such new states cannot come in parametrically large above the cut-off.
 It is interesting to consider the Completeness Hypothesis conjecture in our setup, which states that all irreps must be present in the spectrum~\cite{Polchinski:2003bq,Banks:2010zn,Harlow:2018tng,Heidenreich:2021xpr,Rudelius:2020orz}.
 Since we see that starting with the fundamental or adjoint, consistency requires the presence of a new irrep.
 The scattering of the later will presumably require further new irreps.
-It will be interesting to see if the only solution to such iteration is that all irreps are present.
-On the otherhand, we see for scalar $SO(n)$ adjoint scattering that the minimal set of UV irreps consists of a singlet, adjoint and antisymmetric representation.
+A key question is whether the only possible outcome of this iterative process is the presence of all irreps.
+On the other-hand, we see for scalar $SO(n)$ adjoint scattering that the minimal set of UV irreps consists of a singlet, adjoint and antisymmetric representation.
 It will be interesting to see if such spectrum can be realized with an explicit UV model.

 The presence of higher spin states, with $J>1$, will lead to new constraints from crossing symmetry and positivity.
 These extra constraints are needed for obtaining two-sided bounds on EFT couplings~\cite{Caron-Huot:2020cmc, Bellazzini:2020cot, Tolley:2020gtv}, and for scattering of identical scalars imply the presence of an infinite number of higher spins~\cite{Chiang:2021ziz}, when any $J\geq2$ are present.
 This latter result follows simply from analyzing the roots of spin polynomials in the null constraints.
 It will be interesting to study whether such arguments constrain the allowed irreps that can appear, including when gravity is absent.